Spiritual Healing (album): Reception and legacy

 Spiritual Healing divided fans and critics upon release.
 The album's comparatively cleaner production values were not received well by more hardened extreme metal fans, while others welcomed the increased technical proficiency and refined songwriting.
 Allmusic would write, "On the one hand stood the more conservative, extreme metal contingent that resented the album's sacrifice of sheer musical savagery in the name of cleaner production, improved musicianship, and evident songwriting refinements; and, on the other, the more forward-thinking listeners who embraced it for all of the very same reasons."

 Metal Hammer called Spiritual Healing one of the best heavy metal releases of the 1990s, commenting that, "It marks the point where Schuldiner largely jettisoned the adolescent lyrical concerns of Scream Bloody Gore and its follow-up, Leprosy, in favour of a deeper – though no less vivid – look at the human condition."

-Butler and Murphy, along with Gus Rios and Matt Harvey, featured at The Brass Mug in Tampa, Florida on December 11, 2021, playing all of Spiritual Healing and "commemorating" 20 years since Schuldiner's death.
+Butler and Murphy, along with Gus Rios and Matt Harvey, featured at The Brass Mug in Tampa, Florida on December 11, 2021, the 20th anniversary of Chuck Schuldiner's death, and played the tracklist of Spiritual Healing to honor Schuldiner.